 The architect Camillo Uccelli carries out the extension of the Pasta Factory in Via Veneto.

 The architect Camillo Uccelli designs a project for the new Werner & Pfleiderer continuous bread ovens bought by Riccardo in Germany.

-During the celebrations to crown the Madonna di Fontanellato, the Barilla horses pull the cart with the image of Our Lady and Gianni acts as page of honor for the bishop of Trento.
+During the celebrations for the coronation of the Madonna di Fontanellato, Barilla horses pull the cart with the image of Our Lady and Gianni acts as page of honor for the Bishop of Trento.

 Barilla sets up a stand at Palazzo delle Esposizioni in Rome in occasion of the First National Wheat Exhibition.